-In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of a deadly new virus.
-In the weeks following the declaration, precautionary measures to slow the spread of the virus have been ordered.
-These measures include closing schools, colleges and universities, cancelling public events, and limiting gathering sizes.
+In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of the deadly new virus known as COVID-19.
+In the months following the declaration, precautionary measures to slow the spread of the virus were ordered.
+These measures included closing schools, cancelling public events, limiting public and private gatherings, and restricting business operations, travel and non-essential activities.